Prasun6736/Hyperparameter-Optimization/README.md

 ## Introduction

 Hyperparameter tuning is a crucial step in the machine learning pipeline.
 Properly tuned hyperparameters can significantly improve the performance of a model.
-This repository offers different techniques and tools for hyperparameter tuning, including grid search, random search, and Bayesian optimization.
+There are different techniques and tools for hyperparameter tuning, including grid search, random search, and Bayesian optimization.
+This repository offers hyperparameter tuning using grid search.

 ## Installation